MaciejGawel/strangler/overview.md

 many aspects, such as data migration and zero downtime.
 Going through the entire process can take many months.
 You can read more in **[this research paper][2]**.

-Due to limited time, in this class, you will perform a subset of steps (marked as red) on a very simple application.
-Particularly, you will:
+Due to limited time in this class, you will perform a subset of steps (marked as red) on a very simple application.
+Mainly, you will:

 1. Deploy legacy monolith application in Docker container.
 1. Deploy [Netflix Open Source Software][2] (Netflix OSS)